Niloufarbeikahmadi/Concrete-Crack-Detection-Project/README.md

-Crack Detection Project
+🚧 Crack Detection Project 🏗️
-This project focuses on detecting cracks in concrete surfaces using image classification techniques.
-The workflow is divided into multiple labs, each addressing a critical step in the data preparation and model development pipeline.
+Welcome to the Crack Detection Project, where we dive into using deep learning techniques to detect cracks in concrete surfaces.
+This project is split into several hands-on labs, guiding you through data preparation, model building, and evaluation.

+📋 Labs Overview
-Lab 1: Data Preparation
+🔍 Lab 1: Data Preparation
-In this lab, we focused on downloading and preprocessing the Concrete Crack Images dataset.
-The key tasks included:
+In this lab, we kicked things off by working with the Concrete Crack Images dataset.
+We learned how to:

-Importing necessary libraries and auxiliary functions.
-Downloading the dataset and examining its structure.
+📦 Download and organize the dataset.
-Listing image file paths for both positive (cracked) and negative (non-cracked) samples.
+🗂️ List file paths for cracked (positive) and non-cracked (negative) images.
-Displaying and analyzing sample images to understand the dataset.
+🖼️ Visualize sample images to get a feel for the data.
+This helped us understand the dataset’s structure, setting the stage for model development.

-Lab 2: Data Preparation with PyTorch
+⚡ Lab 2: Data Preparation with PyTorch
-This lab involved creating a dataset object using PyTorch.
+In this lab, we leveled up by preparing the data using PyTorch.
+Key steps included:

+🏷️ Assigning labels to images (1 = cracked, 0 = non-cracked).
+✂️ Splitting data into training and validation sets.
+🗃️ Creating a custom Dataset class to manage image data efficiently.
+👀 Visualizing sample images from both training and validation datasets.
+This lab was all about getting the data ready for model training in PyTorch.

+🤖 Lab 3: Building a Classifier with ResNet50
+Here, we dove into transfer learning by using the pre-trained ResNet50 model.
 We covered:

-Assigning labels to the images (1 for cracked, 0 for non-cracked).
-Splitting the dataset into training and validation sets.
-Defining a custom Dataset class to manage image data efficiently.
-Visualizing specific samples from both the training and validation datasets.
-Lab 3: Building a Classifier with ResNet50
-In this lab, we leveraged transfer learning by using the pre-trained ResNet50 model for image classification.
-Key steps included:

-Importing necessary libraries, including Keras and ResNet50.
+🚀 Importing libraries like Keras and ResNet50 for model building.
-Downloading and organizing the dataset for training and validation.
+📥 Downloading the dataset and organizing it for training and validation.
-Defining global constants like batch size and image dimensions.
+⚙️ Defining global constants (batch size, image dimensions, etc.).
-Using ImageDataGenerator for data augmentation and preprocessing.
+🔄 Setting up ImageDataGenerator for data preprocessing and augmentation.
+📊 Preparing training and validation data generators to feed into the model.
+This lab helped us build a powerful image classifier without starting from scratch!